NullRefExcep/yii2-cms/README.md

 Block structure convention
 --------------------------

-Each valid block is a folder with to classes:
+ A valid block is represented by a folder with two classes:

 - Block - define data block to use
 - Widget - run with data when this block use on page

-In most cases where is form file in this folder.
+In most cases form file will also be in this folder

 When you add own block you have to set unique id and namespace of block files folder.